ws111994/Guide-to-Notion/docs/task2.md

 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/90341253/161934666-d0a2f6fc-db30-4444-936e-5ea6630ac234.gif)

-*Blue lines are there to guide you where it will land.*
+:ledger: Blue lines are there to guide you where it will land.

 Repeat this process to rearrange the categories in order.

-2. Locate the `•••` and select `Full width`.
+2. Hover over `•••` and click on `Full width`.

 <img width="1636" alt="Screen Shot 2022-04-06 at 2 19 13 AM" src="https://user-images.githubusercontent.com/90341253/161942013-71aceecc-a274-4873-b642-053aaca40a2e.png">

-*You can locate the `•••` button on the right top corner of the Notion.*
+:ledger: You can locate the `•••` button on the top right corner of the page.

 <img width="1636" alt="Screen Shot 2022-04-06 at 2 23 00 AM" src="https://user-images.githubusercontent.com/90341253/161942725-4017f73c-a879-4518-adfb-ee2d211b348b.png">